moffa13/FilesEncrypt/README.md

 	make

-Depending if you are on Linux or Windows.
+Depending if you are on Windows or Linux.